 Talk about what kind of decisions need a unanimous vote and what are the types of day-to-day decisions that can be made by a single partner.
 Who’s able to make what decision?
 For example, do you need your partner’s approval to buy a new computer or an online advertising campaign?
 There’s no single right model that’s going to work for every partner relationship.
 Try to anticipate as many scenarios as possible beforehand and determine what decision-making structure will be the most effective for your business and everyone involved.

 Discuss How You Can Terminate the Business Partnership

 When you’re just starting out, the thought of walking away from the business is probably furthest from your mind.
 However, circumstances and plans easily change from year to year and it’s wise to discuss these situations ahead of time.
 What will happen to the business if one partner decides they want to leave?
 Can the other member(s) buy out that partner’s interest?
 Do you close the business?
 And if so, what happens to the trademarks, intellectual property, customer/client lists, and physical assets?

 Final Thoughts on a Business Partnership with a Friend

 As with any legal or business formality, it’s always best to invest some time upfront getting things squared away, rather than waiting until something happens and you wish you had things in writing.

 Don’t worry about dampening the excitement of launching a business with potentially awkward conversations (aka what to do if someone gets ill).
 These conversations will be a good testing ground to make sure the partnership relationship is strong enough to weather the day-to-day realities of running a business.

-About the author: Nellie Akalp is the CEO of CorpNet.com, an online incorporation filing service, where she helps entrepreneurs Incorporate, Form an LLC or set up Sole Proprietorships(DBA’s) for their new businesses.
+About the Author: Nellie Akalp is the CEO of CorpNet.com, an online incorporation filing service, where she helps entrepreneurs Incorporate, Form an LLC or File a DBA for their businesses.
+Connect with Nellie on Google+

 For Nellie’s advice on “Doing Business As” — what it is and why you might need it — pop over here.